akinbo-emmanuel/akinbo-emmanuel/README.md

 ---

 ## 🎯 Let's Collaborate!
-I love **building impactful web applications** and am always open to collaborations on exciting **Frontend & Blockchain projects**.
+I love **building impactful web applications** and am always open to collaborations on exciting **Frontend, Web3, and DevOps projects**.
 If you have an idea, **let's connect and create something amazing together!**

 🚀 **Let's build the future, one line of code at a time!** 🚀